How to Create Notion Investment Tracker: Stocks, Crypto & More!

 👉 Follow the official setup guide for step-by-step instructions.

-Create a new database called Stocks.
-We will import stocks data into this database.
+Create a new database called Assets.
+We will import stocks or crypto data with current prices into this database.

 Symbol